Kong/developer.konghq.com/app/_includes/components/entity_example/format/deck.md

   The following creates a new upstream called **{{ include.presenter.data['name'] }}**:
 {% when workspace %}
   The following creates a new workspace called **{{ include.presenter.data['name'] }}**:
+{% when 'plugin' %}
+  Add this section to your declarative configuration file:
 {% else %}
 {% endcase %}
 {% endif %}